 The Hyundai definitely feels the more comfortable of the two cars, which you really notice around town.
 It has quick steering that makes it easy to slot into a parking spot, and its ride quality is superior to the Kia’s.
 On a highway off-ramp or on a winding road, you’ll find that the Ioniq 5 rolls a bit more, its steering feels a little bit loser, and it doesn’t feel as responsive to the “gas” pedal as the Kia.

 It’s in sportier driving that the Kia really comes into its own.
 It has a little bit of extra horsepower, heavier and more progressive steering, and the chassis is set up stiffer than the Hyundai.
 That means it’s a little less comfortable in the city, but much more composed when driving aggressively.
 And despite its substantial weight – all EVs are heavy, thanks to their batteries – you only really feel that weight when you have to brake hard for a corner.

-Which is the Best Value?
+Which Electric Vehicle has the Most Value?

 Hyundai and Kia’s pooled resources have resulted in their new electric car platform being a leader in the electric crossover segment – but it’s a platform that appeals to two different segments of the EV market.
 The result of the two brands’ efforts is a pair of vehicles that shares a lot but that also are different in key areas that appeal to different drivers.

 If you are a car enthusiast that likes to drive in a sporty fashion, the EV6 is the best car for you.
 From the way it handles to the way it looks and down to the bolstering on its seat, it is a more satisfying car to drive, and the extra sportiness, luxury, and style you get helps justify the price premium versus to the Ioniq 5 when comparing long-range rear-wheel drive variants.
 The Kia EV6 is a textbook premium car – stylish, comfortable, and great to drive – that just happens to be electric.